-- (1) The Chief Compliance Officer (CCO) formulates an annual policy and plan for compliance activities, which is approved by the Compliance Committee at the beginning of the fiscal term.
-The status of activities, whistleblowing, and outcome of response to compliance issues are reviewed by the Compliance Committee and the Committee for ensuring adherence to laws during the term, and the status is reported to the Board of Directors. - (2) The Company strives to foster individual awareness and a corporate culture that emphasizes compliance by conducting compliance awareness questionnaires of officers and employees, requesting pledges on compliance with the Code of Conduct, and carried out compliance education and training for officers and employees according to their positions and responsibilities, etc. - (3) In the event of an emergency, the Company ensured implementation of prompt remedy and recurrence prevention measures pursuant to internal rules on dealing with compliance matters, while reporting important matters to the Board of Directors via the Compliance Committee, based on the reporting standard stipulated in the detailed rules.
+- (1) The Chief Compliance Officer formulates an annual policy and plan for compliance activities, which is approved by the Compliance Committee at the beginning of the fiscal term.
+The status of activities, whistleblowing, and outcome of response to compliance issues are reviewed by the Compliance Committee and the Committee for ensuring adherence to laws during the term, and the status is reported to the Board of Directors. - (2) The Company strives to foster individual awareness and a corporate culture that emphasizes compliance by conducting compliance awareness questionnaires of officers and employees, requesting pledges on compliance with the Code of Conduct, and carried out compliance education and training for officers and employees according to their positions and responsibilities, etc. - (3) In the event of an emergency, the Company ensured implementation of prompt remedy and recurrence prevention measures pursuant to corporate rules, etc., while reporting important matters to the Board of Directors via the Compliance Committee.